sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

 In this task you will return to your role as Holly Dickson.
 You have just been informed by the IT Consultant that he or she finished exporting the existing ticketing system data and uploaded it to the new SharePoint site.
 However, as you reviewed the list of data that was imported into the Service Desk Requests list, you noticed that the **Customer** field and the **Assign to** fields were missing.
 The **Customer** field is the name of the person who entered the ticket, and the **Assign to** field is the name of the support engineer to whom the ticket was assigned.
 This is critical data for a service request system, so it is imperative that you add this information to the **Service Desk Requests** list.

-1. On LON-CL1 you should have closed the Edge browser at the end of the prior task.
+1. On **VM-Deployment-ID** you should have closed the Edge browser at the end of the prior task.
 If not, then do so now.
-1. Since Holly will be using her PC to perform this task, you will use LON-CL1 in this role-playing exercise as Holly’s PC rather than the IT Consultant's PC as you did in the prior task.
+1. Since Holly will be using her PC to perform this task, you will use **VM-Deployment-ID** in this role-playing exercise as Holly’s PC rather than the IT Consultant's PC as you did in the prior task.

     Select the **Microsoft Edge** icon on the taskbar to open your browser, and then enter the following URL in the address bar: **<https://portal.office.com>**.
 1. In the **Pick an account** window, select Holly’s account if it appears; otherwise, select **Use another account** and then enter **holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider).
 In the **Enter password** window, enter **Pa55w.rd** and select **Sign in**.